-Nintendo’s newest console will switch up your gaming habits, and you’ll love it
+Nintendo's Switch changes how you play games, and may change how you see them

 Nintendo wants to win you back.
-Following the financial failure of its last home console, the Wii U, the publisher of Mario and Zelda announced very quickly that it was hard at work on a new console.
-Though it’s made some amazing games in the meantime, such as Super Mario Maker and Splatoon, it has felt like Nintendo has been “holding back,” and fans have accepted that because they knew there was a new era on the horizon.
-On March 3, the Nintendo Switch ushers in that new era.
+Following the failure of its last home console, the Wii U, the publisher of Mario and Zelda announced very quickly that it was hard at work on a new console.
+Though it has made some amazing games in the meantime, such as Super Mario Maker and Splatoon, it has felt like Nintendo has been “holding back,” and fans have accepted that because they knew there was a new era on the horizon.
+Going to into our Nintendo Switch review, the question was, “can Nintendo turn things around with new hardware?”
+A few months into its cycle, the answer seems to be a resounding “yes.”

 The Switch is a perfect reflection of Nintendo’s own gaming sensibilities.
-It is built around an innovative multi-faceted controller that allows you to play on a TV or on its touchscreen display, and offers Nintendo a wide range of gameplay types to develop for (and you to choose from).
+It’s built around an innovative multi-faceted controller that allows you to play on a TV or on its touchscreen display, and offers Nintendo a wide range of gameplay types to develop for (and you to choose from).
 As a vessel for Nintendo’s gameplay ideas, which often range from wacky fun to downright weird, the Switch will allow Nintendo to realize many, many new and exciting ideas, and also allow conservative developers to make more conventional games.

 The question is whether the rest of us, players and third-party developers alike, are willing to go along for the ride.
 The console’s online features remain a very large question mark, and we don’t know if any developer aside from Nintendo will make games that take advantage of its unique features.
 These are questions that will not be answered for months, if not years.